RL-Project/classical-methods-testing/README.md

 Future work could explore:

-* More advanced RL techniques, such as hierarchical reinforcement learning or multi-agent systems.
+* More advanced RL techniques, suchs as hierarchical reinforcement learning or multi-agent systems.
 * Integration with real-time transaction streams for continuous learning.
 * Investigation of different feature engineering strategies to enhance the agent's perception of fraudulent activities.
 * Robustness analysis against adversarial attacks.